uk000/goto/README.md

 # Goto Client: Targets and Traffic

-As a client tool, `goto` offers the feature to configure multiple targets and send http traffic:
+As a client tool, `goto` offers the feature to configure multiple targets and send http/https/tcp/grpc traffic:

 - Allows targets to be configured and invoked via REST APIs
 - Configure targets to be invoked ahead of time before invocation, as well as auto-invoke targets upon configuration